 Subsequent to initial measurement, financial instruments are measured either at fair value or amortised cost depending on their classification.

-2.4.3 Classification and related measurement
+c) Classification and related measurement

 Management determines the classification of its financial instruments at initial recognition.
 The Group uses trade date accounting for regular way contracts when recording financial asset transactions.